nghingothanhnghi/frontend/README.md

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Beside i've also installed some plugins develop the frontend regularly as
+- React Router
+- Axios
+- Tailwind CSS.
+[Tutorial for install here]

 Currently, two official plugins are available: